 Plan B – orig name for Colwyn Bay band Falling Not Flying

-Plant Bach Ofnus – (Timid Little Children) Early 90’s hippy-trippy trance outfit, who rec for the Anglesey based Ofn label.
+Plant Bach Ofnus – (Timid Little Children) Early 90’s hippy-trippy trance outfit made up up of Fiona & Gorwel Owen who rel stuff on their own Anglesey based Ofn label.
 The cassette I have fails to provide titles etc, instead each track has a picture/image of differing phases of the moon.
 Once appeared on the Anhrefn Recs (ANHREFN 010) Comp ‘A Mindless Slaughter’ (1987).
 Perhaps their period of highest profile was when they were invited to appear on the cassette comp ‘A Joyful Noise’ (1990 Sterile Recs, Germany).
 However they remained as enigmatic as possible by submitting an untitled track (called Ywawr)!
 Other artists inc Nocturnal Emissions and Frontline Assembly.
 This release brought them to the attention of Anglesey based Direction Music who rel the cassette ‘Symudiad Ymddangosol y Lleuad’ (DMC-10 1991) & then rec a session for John Peel (Radio 1).

 Plant Duw – Bangor band, although members moved to Cardiff and Aberystwyth cos of Uni (formed 2003), feat; Conor Martin (gtr,voc), Rhys Martin (gtr,voc), Elidir Jones (bass,voc), Sean Martin (cornet), Myfyr Prys (drms).
 Orig called Yr Idiots, then Hoist Owls of Goi, then Y Duwai Gwallgo.
 Made debut at Clwb Ifor Bach, Cardiff (Dec04), gigged on Welsh circuit and had session on Radio Cymru.
 Rel single Talach Na Iesu (Ciwdod Oct06) and LP ‘Y Capel Hyfryd’ (Slacyr 2008) Took 2010 off for Conor to work in Africa (website)